sahha-ai/sahha-android/README.md

 <uses-permission android:name="android.permission.health.READ_FLOORS_CLIMBED" />
 ```

-This is recommended if you'd like to retrieve data from other health apps such as WHOOP, Garmin, Samsung Health etc.
+This is recommended if you'd like to retrieve Health Connect data from other health apps such as WHOOP, Garmin, Samsung Health etc.

 To declare other sensor permissions, please refer to [this](https://docs.sahha.ai/docs/data-flow/sdk/setup#step-2-review-sensor-permissions) page.